Jordi Alba: Valencia

 After returning to Los Che, Alba made his La Liga debut on 13 September 2009, in a 4–2 win at Real Valladolid.
 He then started in two consecutive UEFA Europa League group stage matches, against Lille and Slavia Prague (both 1–1 draws, respectively away and home).
 Due to continuing injuries in Valencia's defence, he played much of 2009–10 as a left-back, posting overall good performances.
 In that position, on 11 April 2010, he scored his first goal for the club, in a 2–3 away loss to Mallorca.

 In 2010–11, still with Unai Emery in charge, Alba was used almost always as a defender, battling for first-choice status with Jérémy Mathieu.
 He made 27 league appearances as the team again finished third, subsequently qualifying for the 2011–12 UEFA Champions League.

 In the following campaign, Emery began using both players on Valencia's left side, a strategy he had tested the previous season.
-This proved an effective tactic as Alba and Mathieu frequently interchanged position and offered support for one another in both attacking and defensive areas; ultimately, the player credited the manager as a "key man" in his successful transition to a more defensive role.
+This proved an effective tactic as Alba and Mathieu frequently interchanged position and offered support for one another in both attacking and defensive areas; ultimately, Alba credited Emery as a "key man" in his successful transition to a more defensive role.